danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/staging/common/common.md

 {% enddocs %}

+{% docs dim_crm_contacts %}
+Dimension that combines dimensional data from salesforce leads and salesforce contacts.
+Currectly joining on the `convertedcontactid` lead field.

+{% enddocs %}

 {% docs dim_accounts %}
 Dimensional table representing each individual Zuora account with details of person to bill for the account.